 - Enhanced calculation engine

 - Automatic feature updates as they are released

 - Excel upload function

 - Secure access through Single Sign On

 Coats Technical Services

-Sewing engineers [link to problem solving when available] at Coats can help you with precise metering of the actual thread consumption for your garments.
+Sewing engineers at Coats can help you with precise metering of the actual thread consumption for your garments.
 They can provide valuable information for design, cost accounting, inventory planning and logistics.